KatharaFramework/Kathara-Labs/main-labs/sdn-openflow/pox/02-pox-core-object/README.md

 We have created two POX components:

-* the component A implements: a string attribute named "hello_message", a method to print the "hello_message" attribute on screen, and register itself in the POX Core.
+* the component A implements: a string attribute named `hello_message`, a method to print the `hello_message` attribute on screen, and register itself in the POX Core.
-* the component B implements a method that calls the “print” method of component A at startup.
+* the component B implements a method that calls the `print` method of component A at startup.

 ![Network Scenario](../images/image1.png)